The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Having a balance between spending and saving is a sensible way to way to stay in control of your money – you make sure all of the important things are covered but you don’t deny yourself a treat if you know you can afford it.
 If you’re in this position, you could benefit from saving up an emergency fund so you’ll be covered in the event of any unexpected bills.

 Try to save up at least a couple of hundred pounds so if you need any emergency repairs on your car, it won’t throw your regular budget off balance.
 If your budget is really tight, it could take just one extra expense to push you off budget and leave you struggling to catch up.

-The thinkmoney Personal Account has a monthly management fee of £17.50 or £24.50 for a joint account – you can get more information about the account here.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 or £24.50 for a joint account – you can get more information about the account here.